Stunning ‘The Young And The Restless’ Spoilers Tease Things Get ‘Pretty Wild’ With Adam When Victor Visits

-Stunning new The Young and the Restless spoilers tease that Victor visits Adam in the mental hospital, and things get a little crazy for the youngest Newman, who feels he’s been ambushed by Sharon and his father.
+Stunning new spoilers from The Young and the Restless tease that Victor visits Adam in the mental hospital and things get a little crazy for the youngest Newman, who feels he’s been ambushed by Sharon and his father.
 Actor Mark Grossman recently previewed the bombshell storyline with Soap Opera Digest, indicating that his on-screen alter ego has some rough days ahead of him.

 Adam felt he had things going the way they needed to be in his life.
 Chance (Donny Boaz) getting shot with a bullet meant for him pulled him back from the edge, and even though he had Chelsea (Melissa Claire Egan) kidnapped, she seemed willing to forgive him.
 Adam and Chelsea hoped to move from Genoa City to be closer to Connor (Judah Mackey) and begin a new life away from all the problems they face.
 However, after Victor (Eric Braeden) convinced Sharon (Sharon Case) to commit her ex-husband against his will, things went downhill quickly.